Home Theater Seating Ideas

 Sitting off to one side or another can cause the picture quality to fade in some televisions so you’ll want to avoid that.
 This is commonly referred to as the viewing angle of a display.

-Even though technically 36 degrees left or right from the center of the screen is fine, and some displays are better with mitigating the severity of this effect than others, it’s just always best if you can manage to be directly in the middle.
+Even though technically being seated slightly to the left or right from the center of the screen is fine, with some displays are better with mitigating the severity of this effect than others, it’s just always best if you can manage to be directly in the middle.

 That way you know for a fact you’re getting the best out of your setup.

 How far you sit from the television is also important and will depend on the size, as well as the capabilities of your display.
 If you have a smaller TV that’s full HD (also known as 1080p), then you’ll likely want to be closer.

 Now if you have a larger TV you’ll want to farther; except if it’s 4k since that extra bump in pixel count will improve the quality of the image and allow you to sit closer.
 This may sound a little confusing but don’t worry, there’s an easy way to figure this out.

 In fact, here’s a fantastic little calculator that’ll help you determine the exact spot in the room that’ll give you the best viewing experience. https://www.inchcalculator.com/tv-size-viewing-distance-calculator/

 ~ Surround Sound